 Whatever Your Style of Solo Traveling, Crete Can Support it

 You can do everything you want, and of course, you can choose to do it alone.
 The infrastructure in Crete allows it.

 It will be just you and the beautiful Cretan scenery.
 You choose to be the master of your holidays, and Crete has all you need to make that happen.

-At the same time, if at some point you prefer someone else organizing a trip for you, you will find yourself presented with thousands of options.
+At the same time, if at some point you prefer someone else to organize a trip for you, you will find yourself presented with thousands of options.

 Again, it is only you who decides, nobody else.
-You have the freedom to make the holidays of your dreams just the way you want it.
+You have the freedom to make the holidays of your dreams just the way you want them.

 You probably already know that Crete is a developed island.
 What you may not know is that you can conveniently get from one place to another in Crete.

 The quality of the roads and the public transport options open up the opportunity to travel the entire island if you wish.

 Buses connect every major city or village in Crete.
 There may be slow at times, or they may lack some German punctuality, but they will eventually get you to where you want to go.

 So if you have the time, there is nothing to stop you from exploring the entire island.